Kibbo Kift: Changes

 The growth of the Kibbo Kift had setbacks.
 In 1924, the South London co-operative lodges seceded from the movement.
 This was the culmination of a growing dissatisfaction with Hargrave's top-down decision-making structure and his tendency to make outlandish public claims for the organisation that deviated from the covenant and risked ridicule. in June 1924, a group of 32 signatories produced a circular leaflet stating 'That the administration of Kibbo Kift during recent months has been profoundly unsatisfactory'.
 At the 1924 Althing, Dr. Cullen, Gordon Ellis, and Joseph Reeves from the Royal Arsenal Cooperative Society, which had supported the Kindred financially, led the formal walk out.
 One of the departing members, Leslie Paul, formed The Woodcraft Folk, which outlived its parent organisation and still exists As of 2024.

-In 1924, Hargrave was introduced to the theory of Social Credit.
-The theory was first put forward by C.H.
-Douglas, as early as the First World War.
-It was taken up by The New Age magazine which, under the radical leadership of A R Orage, enjoyed an influence out of proportion to its circulation.
-In the second half of the 1920s, Hargrave became progressively more preoccupied with Social Credit, seeing the Kindred as the megaphone, through which these esoteric ideas could reach the general public.
-By 1931, the Kibbo Kift was well on the way towards becoming a political movement with a single-minded mission: focussing on the state of the British nation and spreading the Social Credit Gospel to the unemployed ('surplus labour' in Hargrave's terms) in Britain's industrial cities.
+In 1924, Hargrave was introduced to the theory of social credit.
+The theory was first put forward by C. H. Douglas, as early as the First World War.
+It was taken up by The New Age magazine which, under the radical leadership of A. R. Orage, enjoyed an influence out of proportion to its circulation.
+In the second half of the 1920s, Hargrave became progressively more preoccupied with social credit, seeing the Kindred as the megaphone, through which these esoteric ideas could reach the general public.
+By 1931, the Kibbo Kift was well on the way towards becoming a political movement with a single-minded mission: focussing on the state of the British nation and spreading social credit ideas among the unemployed ('surplus labour' in Hargrave's terms) in Britain's industrial cities.
 Again, the movement was split from top to bottom, but by 1932, the transformation was complete, and Kibbo Kift was no more.
 The Anglo-Saxon costume, camping, hiking and woodcraft were replaced by military uniform, marching and propagandising.
-The name was changed to the Green Shirt Movement for Social Credit, and later to the Social Credit Party of Great Britain.
+The name was changed to the Green Shirt Movement for Social Credit, and later to the Social Credit Party of Great Britain and Northern Ireland.

 As the Green Shirts, the Social Credit Party played a role in the political street culture of the 1930s: marching, meeting and often clashing with the Black Shirts and the Red Shirts.
 The Public Order Act 1936, which banned the wearing of uniforms by political groups, was a great setback for a movement that relied on agit-prop, but it was World War II that provided the deathblow.
 The organisation was wound up in 1951.